 Step 2.
-Client is placed on the waitlist (if applicable) and contact is made

-Once found eligible by the AD, the client's name is placed on a waitlist.
-Participants are served on a first-come, first-serve basis.
-(PAEP informs the client of the approximated wait time for services, which is determined by the AD.
+Client is placed on the waitlist (if applicable) and contact is made time for services, which is determined by the AD.
 This waiting period may vary depending on the availability of staff and/or the time of year that services are requested.)
 The Associate Director places a phone call and directly speaks to the client and/or guardian.
 During this phone call, the Associate Director explains the waitlist and directs the client to the PAEP website to download the Supported Employment Handbook for a full understanding of PAEP's services as well as other resources listed on the website.
 Upon request, PAEP will mail a hard copy of the Handbook to the address on file.